ibm-cloud-docs/Cloudant/offerings/learning-center.md

 In other words, documents of the same type can have fields present or missing.

-You database's schema can evolve over time to match your application's needs and you don't (necessarily) need to tell the database about the schema change - just write new documents in the new format.
+Your database's schema can evolve over time to match your application's needs and you don't (necessarily) need to tell the database about the schema change - just write new documents in the new format.

 We can even store multiple document `types` in the same database.
 In this case, people/books/places reside in the same database.
 We know which is which because of the `type` field (this is a convention and not something that means anything to Cloudant).